 many Virtual Sockets, RMs per Virtual Socket, operations and interfaces.
 Labs 5,

 Design Suite Tutorial: Dynamic Function eXchange (UG947) show

 examples of the DFX Controller IP in a sample design.
 Note: This IP is not applicable for Versal devices.

 - Dynamic Function eXchange Decoupler

-- The DFX Decoupler can be used to provide a safe and managed boundary between the static logic and a Reconfigurable partition (RP) during reconfiguration.
+- The DFX Decoupler can be used to provide a safe and managed boundary between the static logic and an RP during reconfiguration.
 The core can be customized for the number of interfaces, type of interfaces, decoupling functionality, status and control.

 - Dynamic Function eXchange AXI Shutdown Manager